[Minor revision–posted 2/7/23 (replaces 8/4/20 edition)]

 OP 70.38: Employment-Based Permanent Residency Petitions

-PURPOSE: This Operating Policy/Procedure (OP) sets forth the policy and procedures for sponsorship of a current foreign national employee of the university for an employment-based permanent residency petition in support of the teaching and research mission of the University.
+PURPOSE: This Operating Policy/Procedure (OP) sets forth the policy and procedures for sponsorship of a current international employee of the university for an employment-based permanent residency petition in support of the teaching and research mission of the university.

 REVIEW: This OP will be reviewed in January of each year by the Vice Provost for International Affairs and the Associate Vice President for Human Resources with substantive revisions forwarded to the Vice Provost for Faculty Success and the Chief of Staff to the President.